UnbendableStraw/homepod-usbairplay/README.md

 * USB Ethernet adapters, even powered ones, by themselves do not appear to work with the HomePod.

 To use, you need to make or buy a USB adapter for your pod.
-Most adapters stick out the bottom, so you need to raise the base of the pod to prevent damage to the adapter or debug port when placing it upright.
+Whatever you end up doing to get USB access to your HomePod will most likely stick out the bottom, so you need to raise the base of the pod to prevent damage to the adapter or debug port when placing it upright.
 I have 3d printable adapters and stands you can make or buy here: https://github.com/UnbendableStraw/homepwn-simple/